Mean Girls (musical): Act Two

-Following the winter break, Cady has undergone a complete makeover befitting of her new "Queen Bee" status leading Karen and Gretchen ("A Cautionary Tale (Reprise)"), though Damian and Janis disapprove of this.
+Following the winter break, Cady has undergone a complete makeover befitting her new "Queen Bee" status leading Karen and Gretchen ("A Cautionary Tale" (reprise)), though Damian and Janis disapprove of this.
 After Cady tells Janis that she cannot attend her art show because of a trip with her parents, Damian and the other girls of North Shore High School try to hamper Cady's ever-growing social obsessions and make her stop acting dumb for Aaron by telling her about their own negative past experiences with obsessive behavior ("Stop").
 Gretchen and Karen convince Cady to lie to her parents and throw a "small" party while they are gone that weekend.
 Gretchen starts to notice similarities between her friendship with Regina and Cady while Mrs. George wonders why her daughter refuses to confide in her; reminiscing about the old days when Regina was a child.
-Concurrently, Gretchen contemplates being friends with Cady ("What's Wrong With Me?
-(Reprise)").
+Concurrently, Gretchen contemplates being friends with Cady ("What's Wrong With Me?" (reprise)).

 Following Gretchen and Karen's advice, Cady throws a party in an attempt to get Aaron to come over.
 However, she becomes intoxicated and crazier ("Whose House is This?").
 When Aaron shows up, they sneak off to her bedroom, where Cady tells him the "funny" story about how she pretended that she was dumb to make him like her.
 Aaron becomes upset and says he liked the smart and kind Cady, not her new Plastic self ("More is Better").
 He leaves, but she chases after him and runs into Janis and Damian outside, who have come to confront her after the art show.
 They tell Cady that she betrayed their trust, lied to them, and has gone full Plastic.
 Cady accuses Janis of being in love with her, just as Regina did years ago.
-Janis and Damian are disgusted by Cady's behavior, with the former throwing a picture she submitted to her art show at Cady; revealing that the winning painting was of the three of them ("Someone Gets Hurt (Reprise 2)").
+Janis and Damian are disgusted by Cady's behavior, with the former throwing a picture she submitted to her art show at Cady; revealing that the winning painting was of the three of them ("Someone Gets Hurt" (reprise)).